misto/website/gitpod/docs/self-hosted/latest/reference-architecture/_chunks/networking.md

   <summary  class="text-p-medium">Example on how to install cert-manager with helm</summary>

 ```
+# See the AWS section below for deploying cert-manager in EKS
 helm repo add jetstack https://charts.jetstack.io
 helm repo update
 helm upgrade \\